Suspension Settings and Malfunction Indicator Symbols

 This is another version of an indicator for an Air Suspension system.
 It is seen as arrows pointing both up and down in black and white in the information screen.
 The arrows will fill in as the ride height is adjusted up or down.

-A similar set of images are shown here for a pick up truck or SUV.
+A similar set of images are shown here for an SUV or pick-up from Cadillac and/or GMC.
 The first will be seen when the suspension system air in this case is raised (up arrow) or lowered (down arrow) changing the ground clearance.
 It will flash green and give an alert to indicate that the vehicle is changing the ride height.

 The indicator light with the padlock and two arrows comes on when the air suspension is in Service or Alignment Mode.
-Three lines below a down arrow indicates the vehicle has been lowered for easy entry or exit.
+Three lines below a down arrow indicates the vehicle has been lowered for easy entry or exit (two lines) or low rider mode (three lines).

 Note that if any symbol appears in red, reduce speed and have the vehicle serviced as soon as possible.
 Control of the vehicle is likely compromised and potentially dangerous.